 Digital Object Identifier (DOI)

 Tae, Jun Park; Ji, Yeon Kim; Oh, S. Paul; So, Young Kang; Bong, Wan Kim; Hee, Jung Wang; Kye, Yong Song; Hyoung, Chin Kim; and In, Kyoung Lim, "TIS21 negatively regulates hepatocarcinogenesis by disruption of cyclin B1-forkhead box M1 regulation loop" (2008).
-Neurobiology.
+Translational Neuroscience.
 697.